vi/curve25519tool/README.md

 * Randomness is not derived from a hash of a seed.
 It can be specified explicitly.
 Private curve25519 point is used explicitly instead of deriving one from a hash
 * Typically unused highest bit of a signature stores sign bit to help to convert curve25519 pubkey to a ed25519 pubkey.

+This allows using the same pubkey for Diffie-Hellman, encryption and signing.